Salem2219/JacobsthalandJacobsthal-LucasNumbers/JacobsthalandJacobsthal-LucasNumbers/README.md

     $ vcom *.vhd
     ```

 5. Simulate your design.
-For example, if n = 9, then y = 5:
+For example, if n = 5, then Jacobsthal = 11, Jacobsthal_Lucas = 31:

     ```sh
     $ vsim work.tb